jnozzi/cocoadev.com/markdown/HowToLowerCaseNewDocUntitledTitle.md

-There was a long thread on the cocoa list on how to "fix" General/NSDocument's untitled document name, which it returns (in English) as "Untitled".
+There was a long thread on the cocoa list on how to "fix" NSDocument's untitled document name, which it returns (in English) as "Untitled".
 Now, the HIG say the first letter should be uncapitalized.
 One person (m) suggested some code to fix the problem in a subclass, and special cased German:

-- (General/NSString *)displayName
+- (NSString *)displayName
 {
-	General/NSString	*fixedName;
+	NSString	*fixedName;
-	General/NSString	*displayName = [super displayName];
+	NSString	*displayName = [super displayName];
 	BOOL neverSaved = NO;

 	// Determine if this document was never saved.
 	// We do this by checking if the document has a file path.
 This is
-	// complicated (slightly) by the fact that General/NSDocument's fileURL method
+	// complicated (slightly) by the fact that NSDocument's fileURL method
-	// is new in Tiger, and General/NSDocument's filePath is deprecated in Tiger.
+	// is new in Tiger, and NSDocument's filePath is deprecated in Tiger.

 	neverSaved = [self fileURL] == nil;
 	if ([self methodForSelector:@selector(fileURL)])